britnijgrimm/group2-project/README.md

 **Selected topic:** Attendance data for medical appointments in Brazil

 **Reason why they selected their topic:**
-I work in a hospital and immediately, when I saw this data, it caught my attention because for me it is very important to see the reasons why patients miss their appointments considering many factors, included in this dataset.
+I work in a hospital and immediately when I saw this data, it caught my attention because for me it is very important to see the reasons why patients miss their appointments considering many factors, included in this dataset.

 **Description of their source of data:** Dataset is available on Kaggle.
 Data provided by Aquarela Advanced Analytics (Brazil).